Interior secretary steps into Utah public lands tug-of-war | WTOP

 “It’s never a good thing when decisions like this are made from Washington, D.C.,” Noel said.
 “I just think it’s being done wrong, and I hope that the new secretary recognizes that.”

-Wilfred Herrera Jr., chairman of the All Pueblo Council of Governors and a former governor of Laguna Pueblo, noted places like Bears Ears and Chaco Canyon in New Mexico connect tribal members to their ancestors.
-He said protecting them is the council’s highest duty.
+Wilfred Herrera Jr., chairman of the All Pueblo Council of Governors and a former governor of Laguna Pueblo, emphasized the importance of protecting places like Bears Ears and Chaco Canyon in New Mexico, which connect tribal members to their ancestors.

 “Our current challenge — this threat to our cultural survival — is epitomized by these two examples and many other areas of equal importance,” he said.